ms2data/ms2-quick-start/README.md

 2. Click **"Sign In."**
 3. Click **"+ Add new organization"** and enter the name provided by your MS2 admin.
 4. Complete the login flow in your browser by authenticating with you email or Google account.
-5. When redirected back to VS Code, select the project: `ms2-quick-start`.
+5. When redirected back to VS Code, select the project: `quick-start`.

 <img src="docs/screenshots/ms2-ext-login4.gif" alt="Expanding MS2 Service in VS Code sidebar" width="600"/>